rupeshsai0446/linux-server-configuration/README.md

 Ko2IJt9RjQrNt+ow85OWD6VHFPTmyTUqyPrd82ONPwrtzzpq9Tme2ZiU
 -----END RSA PRIVATE KEY-----

-How to connect as grader:
+## How to connect as grader:
 save private key provided in your local machine and run the following command

 ssh -i path/to/privatekey -p 2200 grader@13.232.42.245

-Configuring Linux Server
+# Configuring Linux Server:

-Updating all packages
+## Updating all packages:

 sudo apt-get update

 sudo apt-get upgrade

-Creating grader User:
+## Creating grader User:

 sudo adduser grader

 This will add new user

 sudo nano /etc/sudoers

 Below the Root user append the following line

 grader  ALL=(ALL:ALL) ALL

 This will grant sudo permission to grader

-Creating a ssh key pair for grader
+## Create a ssh key pair for grader:

 On your local machine in terminal/command prompt

 ssh-keygen

 This will generate public and private ssh keys which is saved to .ssh folder

 Then in your virtual machine change to newly created user

 sudo su - grader

 Create a new directory .ssh and new file authorized_keys in that directory

 mkdir .ssh

 sudo nano .ssh/authorized_keys

 Copy the public key with .pub extension to authorized_keys and save the file

 chmod 700 .ssh

 chmod 644 .ssh/authorized_keys

 700 will give read write and execute permission to user.

 644 prevent other user from writting in to file.
-Then restart ssh server sudo service ssh restart
+Then restart ssh server

+sudo service ssh restart

 Now from your log in to grader with private key generated

 ssh -i .ssh/id_rsa grader@ipaddress

-Changing the ssh port to 2200
+## Change the ssh port to 2200:

 sudo nano /etc/ssh/sshd_config

 Change port 22 to port 2200

 Restart the ssh server

 service ssh restart

 Note: Before Logging using ssh add custom TCP port 2200 under lightsaail firewall in networking tab in lightsail instance console

 Now Login using command like this

 ssh -i .ssh/id_rsa -p 2200 grader@ipaddress

-Disabling ssh login as root
+## Disabling ssh login as root:

 sudo nano /etc/ssh/sshd_config

 make change PermitRootLogin no

-Configurating Ufw firewall
+## Configurating Ufw firewall:

 sudo ufw allow 2200/tcp

 sudo ufw allow 80/tcp

 sudo ufw allow 123/udp

 sudo ufw enable

 This will allow all required ports and enables the ufw

 After that

 sudo ufw status

 It will display all allowed ports

-Changing time Zone
+## Changing time Zone:

 sudo dpkg-reconfigure tzdata

 select none from list and then select utc.

-Installing Apache2
+## Installing Apache2:

-In terminal
+In terminal, type the below commands

 sudo apt-get install apache2